 Our RSE programme is an integral part of our whole school PSHE education provision.
-We plan using a combination of 3D Dimensions PSHE Planning as the main body for our teaching (Nursery through to Year 6.)
-Go-Givers and Christopher Winter Project for Drug/Alcohol and Sex and Relationship Education enhances our curriculum.
+We plan using the PSHE Christopher Winter Project for Drug/Alcohol and Sex and Relationship Education as the main body for our teaching (Nursery through to Year 6).